 6. Jeju Olle Trail, South Korea

 As a newly-developed trekking course on the Jeju island, the Jeju Olle Trail is made up of 22 courses covering a total of 347km in length.
 The beautiful isle’s craggy coastline is lined with emerald bays and lapping beaches, while further inland hills are studded with oreums (dormant volcanoes), ensconced waterfalls and green prairies.
 On average, each Jeju Olle Trail is 10-18 kilometers in length and each offers a different side of Jeju.
 These quick shifts in topography allow walkers to enjoy farmland and forests, grasses and palm trees, fresh water ponds and ocean vistas, waterfalls and cliffs, often all on a single journey.
+I personally love the beautiful landscapes along the trail and the opportunity to see a very different side to South Korea.

-Getting there: Fly into the Jeju International Airport, and you can either begin your walk at the airport itself or choose from one of 21 different interconnected routes throughout the island.
+Fly into the Jeju International Airport, and you can either begin your walk at the airport itself or choose from one of 21 different interconnected routes throughout the island.

 7. Cotswolds Way, UK

-Getting there: Fly into Birmingham airport – there are flights from most major cities in the UK – then head to Chipping Campden via taxi.
+Fly into Birmingham airport – there are flights from most major cities in the UK – then head to Chipping Campden via taxi.
 There are also regular trains to Moreton-in-Marsh and Straford-Upon-Avon, and from either city you can take a taxi to the trailhead in Chipping Campden.

 Flickr photo by Chen Zhao